tyrchen/slides/slides/reveal/concurrency.md

 # The Future of Computing

 * more cores in a DIE
+* more DIEs in a server
+* more servers for a system
-* systems are getting complex
+* systems are getting more complicated

 # Concurrency vs. parallelism